flancia-coop/doc.anagora.org/flancia-meet.md

             - [[keyboard/microsoft ergonomic 4000 | microsoft ergonomic 4000]]
             - you mean: [[microsoft ergonomic 4000]]
             - you could say: [[microsoft ergonomic 4000]] ~ [[keyboard/microsoft ergonomic 4000]]
+        - in the Agora you could write [[microsoft ergonomic 4000]] and because the node view is actually always a collection / search results list (in a way), you would get [[keyboard/microsoft ergonomic 4000]]
 - [[strugatsky brothers]]

 # #push [[flancia-meet-2022-09-09]]